openthread/spinel-spec/core/detail-commands.md

 Figure: Structure of CMD_PEEK

 This command allows the NCP to fetch values from the RAM of the NCP for debugging purposes.
-Upon success, `CMD_PEEK_RET` is sent from the NCP to the OS.
+Upon success, `CMD_PEEK_RET` is sent from the NCP to the AP.
 Upon failure, `PROP_LAST_STATUS` is emitted with the appropriate error indication.

 Due to the low-level nature of this command, certain error conditions may induce the NCP to reset.